milazzom/apcv_405_devops/labs/Lab2_Scripting_Automation_Cloud.md

 - [Google Cloud Free Tier](https://cloud.google.com/free)
 - [Microsoft Azure Free Account](https://azure.microsoft.com/free)

+NOTE: A credit card may be required to open a Microsoft Azure Free Account.
+If you do not feel comfortable providing a card, I recommend exploring the Google Cloud Free Tier.

 **Explore the console:**
 - Log in and browse the dashboard.
 - Locate the section to launch a virtual machine (EC2 for AWS, Compute Engine for GCP, Virtual Machines for Azure).
-- Do not launch a VM yet—just familiarize yourself with the interface.
+- Do not launch a VM—just familiarize yourself with the interface.
+Virtual machines can be expensive!

 ---